Last updated on February 19th, 2024 at 04:36 pm

 - Driving Under the Influence

 Total Farmer Health places the family at the center and begins with our agricultural youth.
-Some rural social factors that play a role in this dynamic for rural adolescents are:

 - Lower level of underage drinking.